richardbiely/gaia-ecs/README.md

 You can also used the attached make_single_header.sh or create your own script for your platfrom.

+Creation of the single-header can be automated via -GAIA_MAKE_SINGLE_HEADER.

+# Project structure

-# Examples
+## Examples
 The repository contains some code examples for guidance.<br/>
 Examples are built if GAIA_BUILD_EXAMPLES is enabled when configuring the project (OFF by default).

+Project name | Description
+-|-
-* [External](https://github.com/richardbiely/gaia-ecs/tree/main/src/examples/example_external) - a dummy example explaining how to use the framework in an external project
+[External](https://github.com/richardbiely/gaia-ecs/tree/main/src/examples/example_external)|A dummy example showing how to use the framework in an external project.
-* [Standalone](https://github.com/richardbiely/gaia-ecs/tree/main/src/examples/example1) - the same as the previous one but showing how Gaia-ECS is used as a standalone project
+[Standalone](https://github.com/richardbiely/gaia-ecs/tree/main/src/examples/example1)|A dummy example showing how to use the framework in a standalone project.
-* [Basic](https://github.com/richardbiely/gaia-ecs/tree/main/src/examples/example2) - simple example using some basic framework features
+[Basic](https://github.com/richardbiely/gaia-ecs/tree/main/src/examples/example2)|Simple example using some basic features of the framework.
-* [Roguelike](https://github.com/richardbiely/gaia-ecs/tree/main/src/examples/example_roguelike) - Roguelike game putting all parts of the framework to use and represents a complex example of how everything would be used in practice; it is work-in-progress and changes and evolves with the project
+[Roguelike](https://github.com/richardbiely/gaia-ecs/tree/main/src/examples/example_roguelike)|Roguelike game putting all parts of the framework to use and represents a complex example of how everything would be used in practice.
+It is work-in-progress and changes and evolves with the project.

-# Benchmarks
+## Benchmarks
-To be able to reason about the project's performance benchmarks and prevent regressions benchmarks were created.<br/>
+To be able to reason about the project's performance benchmarks and prevent regressions benchmarks were created.

 Benchmarking relies on a modified [picobench](https://github.com/iboB/picobench).
 It can be controlled via -DGAIA_BUILD_BENCHMARK=ON/OFF when configuring the project (OFF by default).

+Project name | Description
+-|-
-* [Duel](https://github.com/richardbiely/gaia-ecs/tree/main/src/perf/duel) - duel compares different coding approaches such as the basic model with uncontrolled OOP with data all-over-the heap, OOP where allocators are used to controlling memory fragmentation and different ways of data-oriented design and it puts them to test against our ECS framework itself; DOD performance is the target level we want to reach or at least be as close as possible to with this project because it does not get any faster than that
+[Duel](https://github.com/richardbiely/gaia-ecs/tree/main/src/perf/duel)|Compares different coding approaches such as the basic model with uncontrolled OOP with data all-over-the heap, OOP where allocators are used to controlling memory fragmentation and different ways of data-oriented design and it puts them to test against our ECS framework itself.
+DOD performance is the target level we want to reach or at least be as close as possible to with this project because it does not get any faster than that.
+[Iteration](https://github.com/richardbiely/gaia-ecs/tree/main/src/perf/iter)|Covers iteration performance with different numbers of entities and archetypes.
-* [Iteration](https://github.com/richardbiely/gaia-ecs/tree/main/src/perf/iter) - this benchmark focuses on the performance of creating and removing entities and components of various sizes and also covers iteration performance with different numbers of entities and archetypes
+[Entity](https://github.com/richardbiely/gaia-ecs/tree/main/src/perf/entity)|Focuses on performance of creating and removing entities and components of various sizes.

-# Profiling
+## Profiling
 It is possible to measure performance and memory usage of the gramework via any 3rd party tool.
-However, support for [Tracy](https://github.com/wolfpld/tracy) is added by default.<br/>
+However, support for [Tracy](https://github.com/wolfpld/tracy) is added by default.

-The CPU part can be controlled via -DGAIA_PROF_CPU=ON/OFF (OFF by default) while -DGAIA_PROF_MEM=ON/OFF is responsible for profiling memory allocations (OFF by default).
-If you want to build the profiler server yourself you can use -DGAIA_PROF_CPU=ON (OFF by default).<br/>
+CPU part can be controlled via -DGAIA_PROF_CPU=ON/OFF (OFF by default).

+Memory part can be controlle via -DGAIA_PROF_MEM=ON/OFF (OFF by default).

+Building the profiler server can be controlled via -DGAIA_PROF_CPU=ON (OFF by default).
-This is a low-level feature mostly targeted for maintainers.
+>**NOTE:<br/>** This is a low-level feature mostly targeted for maintainers.
 However, if paired with your own profiler code it can become a very helpful tool.

+## Unit testing
+The project is thorougly unit-tested and includes  thousand of unit test covering essentially every feature of the framework.
+Benchmarking relies on a modified [picobench](https://github.com/iboB/picobench).

+It can be controlled via -DGAIA_BUILD_UNITTEST=ON/OFF (OFF by default).

 # Future
 Currently, many new features and improvements to the current system are planned.<br/>